Rigid toric matrix Schubert varieties: Torus action on matrix Schubert varieties in terms of graphs

 \section{Torus action on matrix Schubert varieties in terms of graphs}

 We are interested in the torus action on $Y_{\pi}$.
-This question has been first studied by Escobar and M\'{e}sz\'{a}ros in \cite{escobarmeszaros}.
-In this paper, all toric varieties $Y_{\pi}$ have been characterized.
-We reformulate this classification in terms of graphs and determine the complexity of the {\it{T-variety}} $Y_{\pi}$. $T$-varieties are normal varieties with effective torus action having not necessarily a dense torus orbit.
+This question has been first studied by Escobar and M\'{e}sz\'{a}ros in \cite{escobarmeszaros} where they characterize all toric varieties $Y_{\pi}$.
+We reformulate this classification in terms of graphs.
+Moreover we approach the question of determining the dimension of the torus acting on $Y_{\pi}$ from a perspective of $T$-varieties.
+These are normal varieties with effective torus action having not necessarily a dense torus orbit.
 They can be considered as the generalization of toric varieties with respect to the dimension of their torus action.
-For more details about $T$-varieties, we refer to \cite{pdivisor}, \cite{geometryofT}.\\
+For more details about $T$-varieties, we refer to \cite{pdivisor}, \cite{geometryofT}. \begin{defn} An affine normal variety $X$ is called a \textit{T-variety} of complexity-$d$ if it admits an effective $T$ torus action with $\text{dim}(X) - \text{dim}(T) = d$. \end{defn}